Infiniti Q30 review

 Overall the Q30 is almost 4.5m long (4,425mm) and 1.8m wide.
-This makes it longer that a Nissan Qashqai but shorter and narrower.
-It’s also larger than a Mercedes A-Class, Volkswagen Golf or Audi A3, although the A3 is wider.
+This makes it longer that a Nissan Qashqai but less tall and narrower.
+It’s also larger than a Mercedes A-Class, Volkswagen Golf or Audi A3, (although the A3 is wider) which makes the rear seat space all the more disappointing.
 It has 210mm ground clearance.

 Leg room, head room & passenger space